RationalAsh/biorobotics-lab-nus/content/authors/myo-thant-sin-aung/_index.md

 ---
 # Display name
-title: "Chan Yon Sin"
+title: "Myo Thant Sin Aung"

 # Full Name (for SEO)
-first_name: Yon Sin
+first_name: Myo Thant Sin
-last_name: Chan
+last_name: Aung

 # Username (this should match the folder name and the name on publications)
 authors:
-- "chan-yon-sin"
+- "myo-thant-sin-aung"

 # Is this the primary user of the site?
 superuser: false